|Garage, Project Home, Part I - Page #: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Progress, Links|

 the entire nose.
 Living in Vermont, it was a pretty easy decission as to which car I was going to bid on.
 And bid on it I did. |

 So two weeks later I found myself traveling to PA with a rented truck and a borrowed trailer.
 Here she is (pink cars are all she's), ready to take off the trailer and store in the shop.
 As it always seems to be the case with bright colored cars, it was repainted in a much tamer color.
-The bottom picture is what it would have looked like back in 1970 minus the black longitudinal stripe and ralley wheels.
+The bottom picture is what it would have looked like back in 1970 minus the black longitudinal stripe, rally wheels and chrome remote mirror.

 Instead of going the R/T clone route, I decided that I would go for factory original.
 According to the broadcast sheet it had dual stripe white wall tires with "Challenger" hubcaps.
 It should look pretty interesting.

 NOTE: For the curious, the car in the bottom picture is actually a rare special order paint 1971 Challenger in Panther Pink.
 From this angle it looks the same as a 1970, but without the Challenger badging.

 Panther Pink (Moulin Rouge) is one of 7 High-Impact Paint Colors (HIP Colors) that were available from Chrysler for the 1970 model year.
 Panther Pink along with Green-Go (Sassy Grass) were introduced in January 1970, usually refered to as "Spring Time Colors".